osrf/gazebo_design/undo/undo.md

 This would be effectively going back in time to the moment just before the user command.
 All models would retain their physical states, such as velocity.

-2. The vehicle returns to its previous position but all side-effects remain unchanged, so the cone remains fallen.
+1. The **vehicle returns** to its previous position but all side-effects remain unchanged, so the cone remains fallen.
 The vehicle's physical states are reset.

+1. **Just restore the cone's pose**, since that's the last thing that "happened".

 ### Current proposal

-This document proposes option 2 for a few reasons:
+This document proposes option 2, i.e. return the vehicle but not the cone, for a few reasons:

 * **Undo** will be treated as an **inverse command** instead of a **going back in time**.
 Going back in time could be introduced as a new feature where the user